mackoj/CompileTimeFunctionDecorator/0000-compile-time-function-decorator.md

 ### Using `precedence` name instead of `priority`

-`priority` seems to be better understood by non-english people.
+`priority` seems to be better understood by non-English people.

 ### Using `#selector` name instead of `#decorator`

-Using `#selector` was my first idea and it was a bad one because this does not do the same as the `#selector` and can be very confusing on what it try to achieve.
+Using `#selector` was my first idea, and it was a bad one because this does not do the same as the `#selector` and can be very confusing on what it tries to achieve.

 ### Not having a priority